mevan028/mevan028/README.md

 ## Hi there 👋

+- Research assistant @ ODU Vision Lab
-My research interests involve autonomous vehicles, computer vision, robotics, and machine learning.
+- My research interests involve autonomous vehicles, computer vision, robotics, and machine learning.

 <!--
 **mevan028/mevan028** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.